programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 probs_binary = lr_binary.predict_proba(X_test_binary)
 ```

-As with our linear model, we use the `predict()` method to generate predictions on book reviews that our model has never before see, We will evaluate the accuracy of these predictions in a moment but, first, we can also use the logit model to generate class probabilities for each review.
+As with our linear model, we use the `predict()` method to generate predictions on book reviews that our model has never seen before.
+We will evaluate the accuracy of these predictions in a moment but, first, we can also use the logit model to generate class probabilities for each review.
 In theory, the model should make more accurate predictions with reviews that have higher class probabilities, which is something we can check for to help validate our model.

 ### Step 8: Evaluating Performance

 Evaluating the performance of a logistic regression model is substantially different from a linear regression model.
 Our class predictions are either right or wrong, so there are no residuals to look at.
-Instead, we can start by calculating the ratio of correctly labeled observations to total observations, which is the overall accuracy of the model. `Scikit-learn` has a function called accuracy score, and we can use it to obtain the score by supplying it with the test labels and the predictions, which are both list-like.
+Instead, we can start by calculating the ratio of correctly labeled observations to total observations, which is the overall accuracy of the model.
+Scikit-learn has a function called `accuracy_score`, and we can use it to obtain the score by supplying it with the test labels and the predictions, which are both list-like.

 ```python
 from sklearn.metrics import accuracy_score
 accuracy_score(y_test_binary, results_binary)
 ```

 The result of running this code should be about 88.26%.
-If we had an equal number of male-labeled and female-labeled reviews, this score would give an initial sense of the model's performance, but what we really need to know in this case is whether the model is always, or almost always guessing that a review has a male label.
-We can get a better sense of this by creating a visualization called a confusion matrix, and then looking directly that three more targeted performance statistics.
+If we had an equal number of male-labeled and female-labeled reviews, this score would give an initial sense of the model's performance, but what we really need to know in this case is whether the model is always, or almost always, guessing that a review has a male label.
+We can get a better sense of this by creating a visualization called a confusion matrix, and then looking directly at three more targeted performance statistics.

 ```python
 from sklearn.metrics import confusion_matrix